danniel1205/tech-notes/general-knowledge-base/distributed-consensus/raft-distributed-consensus.md

 However, the following case will still mess things up.
 The leader on Term2 only replicated entries on S1 and S2 before its term ended.
 S5 was selected as leader on Term3 and append logs to its own then crashed.
 S1 is the current leader which is trying to finish committing entry from Term2.
-Now the entry 2 is replicated on [S1, S2, S3], but is not safely committed, since S5 could still be elected as leader at Term5 and will overwrite the entry 3 on [S1, S2, S3]
+Now the entry 2 is replicated on [S1, S2, S3], but is not safely committed, since S5 could still be elected as leader at Term5 and will broadcast the entry 3 on [S1, S2, S3] and in this case we will lose entry 2 which has been committed.

 ![pick-best-leader](resources/pick-best-leader-2.png)

 For a leader to decide an entry is committed:

 - Must be stored on the majority of servers
-- At least one new entry from the leader's term must also be stored on the majority of servers.
+- At least one new entry (`4` in purple) from the leader's term must also be stored on the majority of servers.
 (Entry 4 needs to be stored on majority of servers as well)

 ![new-commitment-rule](resources/new-commitment-rules.png)